Indonesia Comic Con: 2023

-On 1 May 2023, it was announced that ICC would be held twice, with the seventh edition (branded as Indonesia Comic Con: Pop Asia) held in June, and the eighth edition in November.
+On 1 May 2023, it was announced that ICC would be held twice, with a supplementary event branded as Indonesia Comic Con: Pop Asia held in June, and the seventh edition in November.

-On the seventh edition (ICC Pop Asia), numbers of cosplayers, comic artists, VTubers, and DJs from both Japan and Indonesia attended as guests of the event, including Weird Genius as the main guest.
-It was held from 23–25 June 2023, the last edition to be held on Halls A and B of JICC.
+In ICC Pop Asia, numbers of cosplayers, comic artists, VTubers, and DJs from both Japan and Indonesia attended as guests of the event, including Weird Genius as the main guest.
+It was held from 23 to 25 June 2023, the last edition to be held on Halls A and B of JICC.
 ICC Pop Asia later become the forerunner of ICC's spin-off event, Indonesia Anime Con (INACON).

-The eighth edition of ICC (in collaboration with Telkomsel's Dunia Games platform, branded as DG Con) was held from 4–5 November 2023, featuring English actor Ed Westwick, DJ Haruka, and Cover Corp.
+The seventh edition of ICC (in collaboration with Telkomsel's Dunia Games platform, branded as DG Con) was held from 4–5 November 2023, featuring English actor Ed Westwick, DJ Haruka, and Cover Corp.
 CEO Motoaki Tanigo, as one of the guest stars.
 The event conjoined with Dunia Games' DG Awards 2023, an awarding event for e-sport figures.
 The first 3D VTuber concert in Indonesia enlivens the event.
 It was the first time ICC moved to Assembly, Cendrawasih, and Plenary halls of JICC, which have larger capacity.

 2024

-The ninth edition was branded wondrful Indonesia Comic Con after its title sponsor, Bank Negara Indonesia's wondr by BNI mobile banking app, which took place on 9–10 November 2024.
+The eighth edition was branded wondrful Indonesia Comic Con after its title sponsor, Bank Negara Indonesia's wondr by BNI mobile banking app, which took place on 9–10 November 2024.
 Canadian actress Cobie Smulders became the main guest star of this edition.
 Crunchyroll opened their booth at the convention.
 Motorcycle manufacturer Astra Honda Motor introduced a special model of Honda BeAT motorcycle with Kobo Kanaeru livery.

 2025

-The tenth edition commemorates the tenth anniversary of ICC.
+The ninth edition commemorates the tenth anniversary of ICC.
 Its spin-off event, INACON, was simultaneously held at same date and venue, 25–26 October 2025.
 English actor Ben Hardy was originally scheduled to attend as the main guest star, but ultimately canceled it.
 As the result, there is no official main guest for the first time since ICC's inauguration, and none of the other supporting guests was officially designated the title.
+This marked the last time ICC was held at the Jakarta International Convention Center before moving to a new venue in the next edition.

+2026

+The tenth edition of ICC will take place on 3–4 October 2026 in a new venue, the Jakarta International Expo in Kemayoran, Central Jakarta.